 Here is a May 2016 talk on this topic.
 (This was an exercise in playing the fool.)

 Some Agda code exploring "lenses" in my sense.
 This sense has nothing to do with Benjamin C. Pierce's bidirectional programming, as far as I know.
 It is more to do with lens (banana)-brackets and is an Archimedean metaphor for (visual) magnification.
 I might change the metaphor to levers or pulleys, if the words can be found to fit.

 The notion I call a lens implements a function (eg `(2^)`) on the natural numbers (or `(omega^)` on the countable ordinals) using an operation (eg `endo X = X -> X`) on algebra carriers, with accompanying structural operations on algebras.
 For example `(0,(+1))` is altered to `((+1),twice)` -- where `twice` composes a given operation with itself; then values in the original carrier are recovered from values in the higher type carrier using `(f |-> f 0)`.

 Sometimes I try to find a way to encode Michael Rathjen's notations for the provable ordinals of KPM in a form of type-theory based on inductive-recursive (IR) definitions.
-This is essentially a solved problem, due to Anton Setzer, but I want an elegant solution, where elegance means in the eyes of a programmer: simple, short, fitting together like unfussy, beautiful clockwork.
+This is essentially a solved problem, due to Anton Setzer, but I want a nice solution.
 I'm very interested by IR.
-I hope to stress-test and improve my understanding of IR, by expressing the various ingredients of "Mahloness" as respectable dependently typed IR-based code.
+I hope to improve my understanding of it, enough to express the various ingredients of "Mahloness" as respectable dependently typed IR-based code.